ruralkan/envNodejs/README.md

+# 🚀 Welcome to your new awesome project!
 # envNodejs
 Nodemon is a simple little package that automatically restarts your server when files change.
 Use:  npm run dev